The hidden costs of buying a ski property in France you need to know

-A major risk to turning your dream of owning a ski property in France into a reality are the hidden costs.
-While the basic process of buying a property is similar around the world, France has unique differences that can cost you if you aren’t prepared for them.
+A risk to turning your dream of owning a ski property in France into a reality are the hidden costs.
+While the process of buying a property is similar around the world, France has unique differences that you should prepare for to make your property journey smooth and free of surprises.

 Fees and legal costs when buying in France

-For any property purchase in France there is a set of fees you won’t pay in most other countries.
-This fee is beyond the listed price of the property, so you need to take it into account when considering a ski property purchase.
+For any property purchase in France there is a set of fees you won’t pay in many other countries.
+There is one particular fee that is beyond the listed price of the property, so you need to account for it when setting your purchase budget.

 You must employ a notary, or notaire, in France.
 These legal professionals collate all the contracts in a purchase and verify and confirm their authenticity.
 Their fees can be as much as 8% of the property’s value, which can be a significant cost with a high-value purchase, such as a ski chalet.